Schedule AnAppointment

 The problem is, babies aren’t capable of telling you if a noise is too loud, so it’s very important that parents take steps to ensure their child’s hearing is protected.

-You’ll want to keep sounds around your baby quieter than 60 decibels.
+You’ll want to keep sounds around your child quieter than 60 decibels.
 For comparison, quiet conversation at home is about 50 dB, freeway traffic is 70 dB, a workplace can be 80-85 dB, and a jet takeoff is about 100 dB.

-Some toys, such as talking dolls or cars with sirens, might be too loud for a baby, especially if your infant holds the toy close to their ear.
+Some toys, such as talking dolls or cars with sirens, might be too loud for a child, especially if your infant holds the toy close to their ear.
 These toys can be as loud as 80-120 dB.

 Some people like to play white noise machines to help their babies sleep, but other people are concerned that they could be too loud.
 White noise machines are fine as long as the noise is lower than 60 decibels, they aren’t placed right near the crib, and you don’t run them constantly.